bartificer/programming-by-stealth/docs/_tidbits/tidbit16.md

 As the podcast grew in popularity the traffic to `podfeet.com` inevitably out-grew these shared hosting environments.

-Has the podcast reached this point just a few years earlier, Allison would have had no choice but to move to a rented dedicated physical server.
+Had the podcast reached this point just a few years earlier, Allison would have had no choice but to move to a rented dedicated physical server.
 This would have meant taking full responsibility for the sysadmin tasks, and of course, an order of magnitude jump in the monthly cost.
 But Allison's timing was perfect, she was able to dodge the sysadmin bullet for a few more years thanks to the rise of virtualisation.

 The site's first upgrade was to move from a fully managed shared server to a similar service on a dedicated virtual private server running the same kind of control panel as those used on shared hosting.
 The only real difference was that now there was only one website on the server, not tens or hundreds.
 The bill obviously increased, but nowhere near as much as it would have just a few years earlier.